-- 1.1 Bidders must submit their financial bid in accordance with the Financial Bid Presentation Sheet in Attachment 01 to Part 3.
-The total amount of Applicable Taxes must be shown separately. - 1.2 Bidders must submit their financial bid in Canadian funds and in accordance with the Financial Bid Presentation Sheet in Attachment 01 to Part 3").
-The total amount of Applicable Taxes must be shown separately. - 1.3 Bidders must submit their price FOB destination; Canadian customs duties and excise taxes included, as applicable; and Applicable Taxes excluded.
+- 1.1 Bidders must submit their financial bid in accordance with the Financial Bid Presentation Sheet in Attachment 1 to Part 3.
+The total amount of Applicable Taxes must be shown separately. - 1.2 Bidders must submit their financial bid in Canadian funds and in accordance with the Financial Bid Presentation Sheet in Attachment 1 to Part 3.
+The total amount of Applicable Taxes must be shown separately. - 1.3 Bidders must submit their price FOB destination; Canadian customs duties and excise taxes included, as applicable; and Applicable Taxes excluded. - 1.4 Bidders should include the following information in their financial bid: - (a) Their legal name; and - (b) The name of the contact person (including this person's mailing address, phone and facsimile numbers and email address) authorized by the Bidder to enter into communications with Canada with regards to their bid; and any contract that may result from their bid.

-1.4 Price Breakdown